Compare Quotes From Merchant Account Providers, Today.

 Well suited to and popular amogst small businesses.

-With Square, you can accept payments in-person and online, build an e-commerce store, and use its POS app—all for no monthly fee.
+With Square, you can accept payments in-person and online, build an e-commerce shop, and use its POS app—all for no monthly fee.
 You’ll only pay a standard transaction fee of 1.75%.

 How Much Does Square Cost?